suletom/eva_facial_mouse/README.md

 - Hungarian translation

 # Comment
 My father suffers from a rare disease(GBS).
-He can move his toe, but noting else.
+He can move his toe, but nothing else.
 I made these modifications to support his healing.
 After testing the original app i found dwell click not user friendly, thats why i combined a cheap bluetooth remote controller with a massive slipper and made a device that let's him to click on the screen reliably.

 I say thanks to the original author and everybody who helped to make the app better.